Join Here | Log In

 In general, if PAI-1 levels are too high, there may be excessive accumulation of extracellular matrix proteins and collagen.
 When PAI-1 levels are too low in the heart, spontaneous fibrosis can also occur.[ref]

-Animal studies show that overexpression of PAI-1 causes an increase in lung fibrosis, such as in hypersensitivity pneumonitis, idiopathic pulmonary fibrosis, silicosis, and cystic fibrosis.[ref]
+• Lung fibrosis: Animal studies show that overexpression of PAI-1 causes an increase in lung fibrosis, such as in hypersensitivity pneumonitis, idiopathic pulmonary fibrosis, silicosis, and cystic fibrosis.[ref]
+Studies involving PAI-1 inhibitors show that they can attenuate the COPD and emphysema pathology from cigarette smoking.[ref]

 In the brain: PAI-1, neurotransmitters, and mood

-Animal research shows that decreasing PAI-1 levels causes depressive-like behaviors.
+Animal research shows that PAI-1 deficiency causes depressive-like behaviors.
 The results showed that PAI-1 plays a role in depression beyond simply inhibiting PA, which could decrease BDNF.
-Instead, the researchers found that a lack of PAI-1 impairs the metabolism of serotonin and dopamine.[ref]
+Instead, the researchers found that a complete lack of PAI-1 impairs the metabolism of serotonin and dopamine.[ref]

 PAI-1 and cancer: